 Change wording from ACU Service Matter Framework and Service Principles to Service Excellence Framework.

 The University may make changes to these procedures from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about these procedures may forward their suggestions to Recruitment Services.
+In this regard, any staff member who wishes to make any comments about these procedures may forward their suggestions to the Recruitment Partnering Team.

 Any staff member who requires assistance in understanding this policy should first consult their nominated supervisor who is responsible for the implementation and operation of these arrangements in their work area.
 Should further information or advice be required staff should visit Service Central.